Why Couples Drift Apart & How to Rebuild Connection

 Emma and Jack made a straightforward adjustment.
 They agreed to speak and listen without distractions.
 When Emma talked after work, Jack put his phone aside.
 When Jack shared his frustrations, Emma let him finish without stepping in.
 Neither of them tried to fix anything.
 They focused on hearing each other clearly.

 This shift did not resolve their deeper problems overnight, but it restored a level of presence that had been missing.
 Emma felt registered; Jack felt understood.
-Their conversations became more workable because the interaction no longer carried the same background tension.
+Their conversations became more workable because the interaction no longer carried the same background tension as before.

 Misplaced Grievances